 “Crime is common.
 Logic is rare.
 Therefore it is upon the logic rather than upon the crime that you should dwell” (COPP).

 Beginning with Sir Arthur Conan Doyle, the first to write his stories.
-As a muse, Sherlock Holmes has lived over many lifetimes and inspired many, many generations of writers, performers, musicians, and artists.
+As a muse, Sherlock Holmes has lived over many lifetimes and inspired generations of writers, performers, musicians, and artists.
 He leads us on with the excitement of the chase and the joy of the adventure.
 As long as there are muses, he will be heralded as the most prolific.
 Something wakes me early, “The game is afoot!”
 And I run to the computer, to key in the dialogue spouting in my head.
 Holmes is a worthy friend and gentleman with a keen sense of justice tempered with mercy.
 Some say he never lived, I beg to differ.
-He’s alive still.

 To create from reality and imagination, one must accept an invitation to leap the cliffs of commonplace thought and trust in the wings of intuition.
 I am usually found scribbling on the run to attempt to catch up with him.
 As Jeremy Brett said, “He keeps me fit.
 Every time I think I get somewhere, he’s a field ahead of me.”
 And like Dr. Watson, I am an author who writes Sherlock Holmes’ stories to set the record straight and bring a little justice into the world.